How to Write a Great Advertising Headline

 From the early days of advertising to today's social media posts, headlines are one of the most important aspects of any advertising campaign.
 A great headline can turn a prospective customer into a sale—for life.

 A headline in advertising grabs the attention much like a newspaper's headline.
 An advertising headline is designed to be the first copy the potential customer reads, and it is usually written by a copywriter (but can also be crafted by a copywriter/art director team, or anyone in the creative department).
-Bold text, large font size, and various colors are some of the methods used to make the headline stand out from copy.
+Bold text, large font size, and various colors are some of the methods used to make the headline stand out from the copy.
 A headline must be written well in order to be effective and draw the reader into the ad.